patito/modess.github.io/_posts/2019-01-30-pythonic-card-deck.md

 ---
 layout: post
-title: A Python Card Deck (Fluent Python)
+title: A Pythonic Card Deck (Fluent Python)
 ---

 This code example is from `Fluent Python` book.
 I'm just reading the whole book and sharing here the code.